Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Dashcam timelapse of the full chase:

-Realtime exceprt of the timelapse showing peak chaser traffic:
+Realtime exceprt of the timelapse showing peak observer traffic:

-Looking ahead - there still aren't any synoptically-evident big events presenting themselves on models, so the rest of the month is a little uncertain in terms of chase prospects.
+Looking ahead - there still aren't any synoptically-evident big events presenting themselves on models, so the rest of the month is a little uncertain in terms of storm prospects.

 The following table charts the probability of a Great Plains weather expedition happening during several indicated date ranges in the near future: